When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 6. Close additional applications and disable startup items

-• Right-click on the programs (including background apps) you do not need to run now and click End Task.
+- Right-click on the programs (including background apps).
+You do not need to run them now, so click End Task.

 Conclusion